To apply for admission, you must:

 Undergraduate Degrees Earned Outside of the United States or Canada: Applicants who received their undergraduate degrees outside of the United States or Canada are required to submit their foreign transcripts to the LSAC Credential Assembly Service for authentication and evaluation.
 For information about this process please consult the LSAC website.

-The TOEFL is not required if your undergraduate degree was conducted primarily in English in Canada, the United Kingdom, Ireland, Australia, South Africa, or New Zealand.
-Undergraduate educations conducted in English in any other country do not qualify applicants for an exemption to the TOEFL requirement.
-A graduate degree conducted primarily in English does not automatically qualify an applicant for a TOEFL waiver.
+Proof of English language proficiency is not required if your undergraduate degree was conducted primarily in English in Canada, the United Kingdom, Ireland, Australia, South Africa, or New Zealand.
+Undergraduate or graduate education conducted in English in any other country do not qualify applicants for an exemption to the English proficiency requirement.

-Exceptions from these requirements are considered on a case-by-case basis.
-We encourage foreign applicants to complete their applications before January 1.
-Requests for TOEFL waivers should be made as early as possible in the application process, so that applicants who are not granted waivers will still have time to take the TOEFL.
+Exceptions from these requirements are considered on a case-by-case basis by completing the English Language Proficiency Waiver Form.
+Waivers will be considered after your application to BU Law has been submitted.
+Requests for English language proficiency waivers should be made as early as possible in the application process, so that applicants who are not granted waivers will still have time to schedule a test.
+We encourage foreign applicants to complete their JD application before January 1.

 Diversity: BU Law values and recognizes the importance of diversity.
 An ethnically, socio-economically, and otherwise diverse class is essential to the education of each student.
 As a producer of leaders in legal practice, government or other public service, academia, and business, BU Law continues its long standing tradition of providing opportunities for persons of all backgrounds and providing the excellent training to which a diverse classroom is indispensable.